| SPECIAL REPORT WIMBLEDONYou cannot be serious.

 turned up at the usual place to find all my pals playing...

 tennis.
 Quelle horreur énorme.
+Thirty-five years later,

 the wound still hurts.
 Indeed, in many ways, it has